Synopsis:

 On an island of haves and have-nots, teen John B enlists his three best friends to hunt for a legendary treasure linked to his father’s disappearance.

-Format: 10 episodes streaming on Netflix simultaneously.
+Format: 10 episodes, streaming now on Netflix.

 Cast: Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Rudy Pankow, Charles Esten, Austin North, Drew Starkey, Adina Porter, Caroline Arapoglou, Nicholas Cirillo

-Directors: Jonas Pate (1-2, 5-6, 9-10), Cherie Nowlan (3-4), Valerie Weiss (7-8)
+Directors: Jonas Pate (eps.
+1–2, 5–6, 9–10), Cherie Nowlan (3–4), Valerie Weiss (7–8)

-Writers: Josh Pate (Created by, 1, 3, 5, 10), Jonas Pate (Created by, 4), Shannon Burke (Created by, 1-2, 5, 10), Keith Josef Adkins (6), Kathleen Hale (6-7), Rachel Sydney Alter (8), Dan Dworkin (9), Jay Beattie (9)
+Writers: Josh Pate (created by; eps.
+1, 3, 5, 10), Jonas Pate (created by; ep.
+4), Shannon Burke (created by; eps.
+1–2, 5, 10), Keith Josef Adkins (6), Kathleen Hale (6–7), Rachel Sydney Alter (8), Dan Dworkin (9), Jay Beattie (9)